Whitefly are tiny pale flying insects you may find on a range of plants in the home and garden. They can be one of the most damaging plant pests.

 Whitefly breed prolifically in warm conditions and are particularly troublesome throughout summer.

-You must watch sensitive plants and apply products early before infestation takes hold.
-Kiwicares systemic insecticides such as PLANThealth Insect Hit or Spectrum are also highly effective for controlling whitefly.
-Both kill whitefly rapidly without any leaf burn or marking.
+- You must watch sensitive plants and apply products early before infestation takes hold.
+Kiwicare PLANThealth Spectrum is also highly effective for controlling whitefly.
+This kills whitefly rapidly without any leaf burn or marking.

 - Kiwicare also offer some great natural and BioGro® certified alternatives to deal with whitefly in your garden.
 Organic Super Spraying Oil suffocates the bugs.
 This oil blocks the spiracles (breathing holes) of insects suffocating them and it also makes it difficult for insects such as whitefly to hold onto plant surfaces.